Skip to main content

 Margaret Siberell, Senior Graphic Designer at Big Sky Resort, connected with Smith last summer after a retired Niehues recommended Smith for the summer trail map project.
 Siberell said that it was a good time to make the switch from a traditional topographic map to an illustrated one.

-The goal, she added, was to make the summer trail map reflect the winter trail map creating continuity between the two seasons for guests.
+She added that the goal was to make the summer trail map reflect the winter trail map, creating continuity between the two seasons for guests.

 “His work just keeps getting better and better, Siberell said.
 “It's so cool to have somebody like that right in our backyard in Bozeman spearheading the industry now that Jim is retired.”